aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/guardduty.md

 The blueprint deploys a sample GitOps workload that triggers a GuardDuty finding.

-To deploy the bluepring, run the following command:
+To deploy the blueprint, run the following command:

 ```bash
 make pattern guardduty deploy guardduty-blueprint